-The Board's governance environment is consistent with the seven core principles of the revised 2016 CIPFA/SOLACE framework pictured below, which shows each of the seven principles and their interactions.
+The Board's governance environment is consistent with the seven core principles of the revised 2016 CIPFA/SOLACE framework pictured below, showing each of the seven principles and interact.

 Principles A and B contain the overarching principles of good governance which percolate down through the remaining principles.